Levesque7/Fortnite-Stats/README.md

 ## Initialization

 1. Get an API key from [Fortnite Tracker](https://fortnitetracker.com/site-api).
-2. Add a one line .txt file named `api_key.txt` to the root directory with your API key as the only text.
-3. Run the `Import-FNSModule.ps1` script.
+2. Run the `Import-FNSModule.ps1` script.
 This must be done every time you open a new instance of Powershell.
 Alternatively, add the module to your Powershell profile to avoid having to import every time.
-4. Initialize the directories needed by the module: `Initialize-FNSDirectories`.
+3. Initialize the directories needed by the module: `Initialize-FNSDirectories`.
 This only needs to be done once on the host system.
+4. Make sure to run `Set-TRNApiKey` at the beginning of a script or program, or when you load the module.
 5. Add *at least* one user: `New-FNPlayer [-Username] <string[]> [-Platform] <string[]>`.
-THis should be the Epic username, regardless of platform.
+This should be the Epic username, regardless of platform.

     **Valid Platform entries:**
     * pc